VMware vSphere Virtual Machines

 - To find the necessary VM by name, use the Search field at the top of the list.

-- Click column names to sort virtual machines by a specific parameter.
+- Click column names to sort VMs by a specific parameter.

-For example, to view what virtual machines are consuming the greatest amount of memory, you can sort VMs in the list by Memory Usage.
+For example, to view what VMs are consuming the greatest amount of memory, you can sort VMs in the list by Memory Usage.

-For every virtual machine in the list, the following details are available:
+For every VM in the list, the following details are available:

-- State — state of the virtual machine (powered on, powered off, suspended)
+- State — state of the VM (powered on, powered off, suspended)

-- Status — current status of the virtual machine in terms of alarms (healthy, warning or error)
+- Status — current status of the VM in terms of alarms (healthy, warning or error)

-- Host — name of the host where the virtual machine resides
+- Host — name of the host on which the VM resides

-- Provisioned Space — amount of storage space provisioned for the virtual machine
+- Provisioned Space — amount of storage space provisioned for the VM

-- Used Space — amount of storage space actually used for storing virtual machine files (for VMs with thin provisioned disks, this value is normally less than Provisioned Space)
+- Used Space — amount of storage space actually used for storing VM files (for VMs with thin provisioned disks, this value is normally less than Provisioned Space)

 - CPU Usage — amount of actively used virtual CPU as a percentage of total available CPU resources